Use the Database Table and Columns screen to specify a table as a source of data to fulfill your use case.

-In the Database Table and Columns window, specify exactly where additional data can be found to fulfill your use case.
-You can only use one table as a source of data for a database query.
-For more information about each field, see the following table.
+On the Database Table and Columns screen, specify exactly where to find additional data to fulfill your use case.
+You can use only one table as a source of data for a database query.
+For more information about each field, refer to the following table:

 |Table||Displays the tables contained in the database.
 Select the table to retrieve data from the datastore.|

-For MySQL users — To allow for table and column names that might contain spaces,
+This applies to MySQL users.
+To accommodate table and column names that contain

-PingFederate inserts double quotes around the names at runtime.
-To avoid SQL syntax
+spaces, PingFederate inserts double quotes around the names at runtime.
+To avoid SQL

 Alternatively, you can configure the system variable sql_mode with